Our chapters so far looked like this: We started with a set of conceptual explanations:

 Polkadot is one such example.
 Instead of EVM, Polkadot chose a more general virtual machine (initially WebAssembly, later on an alteration of RiscV called PolkaVM) as a more flexible and extensible STF.

-Yet, even hosting another blockchain in an advanced virtual machine such as RiscV is still a very limited degree of programmability.
-This is because a blockchain is still a State Machine, confined to the boundaries of only being able to transition its state when new input (a block of transactions) comes in.
+Yet, even hosting another blockchain is still a very limited degree of programmability.
+This is because a blockchain is still a State Machine, confined to the boundaries of only being able to transition its state when new input (a block — possibly with some transactions) comes in.

 /// A blockchain/smart-contract transaction